 Chenango Valley State Park is a great place to couple a lakeside hike with a night of camping.
 Hikers can parlay a short trail in the Hawkins Pond Nature Area into a longer walk through the neighboring state forest.

 Take the Long (Path) Way through Schoharie County

+The Long Path Trail stretches some 350 miles from metro New York City to the Adirondacks.
+Two of its most popular miles reside near Vroman’s Nose near Middleburgh in Schoharie County.
 The unique geographic formation is the centerpiece of what is arguably Central New York’s most beautiful vista.

 “It is one of New York state’s most popular hiking destinations with spectacular views from many rock outcrops on the top of steep cliffs,” according to CNY Hiking, a comprehensive website featuring a large list of descriptions for Central New York hiking trails.
-“If you’ve never done this hike, add it to your ‘to do’ list.”
+“If you’ve never done this hike, add it to your ‘to-do’ list.”